SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 #### My ODE goes negative but should stay positive, what tools can help?

 There are many tools to help!
-However, let's first focus on one piece first: when you say "should" be positive, what do you mean by "should"?
-If you mean "mathematically you can prove that the ODE with these values and these initial conditions will have a solution that is positive for all time" then yes, you're looking in the right place.
-If by "should" you mean "it's a model of biochemical reactions so the concentration should always be positive", well ask yourself first, did you write down a model where it will always be positive?
+However, let's first focus on one piece first: when you say “should” be positive, what do you mean by “should”?
+If you mean “mathematically you can prove that the ODE with these values and these initial conditions will have a solution that is positive for all time”, then yes, you're looking in the right place.
+If by “should” you mean “it's a model of biochemical reactions, so the concentration should always be positive”, then ask yourself first, did you write down a model where it will always be positive?

-The following set of tools are designed to accuracy enforce positivity in ODE models which mathematically should be positive in the true solution.
+The following set of tools are designed to accuracy enforce positivity in ODE models, which mathematically should be positive in the true solution.
 If they encounter a model that is actually going negative, they will work really hard to get a positive but correct solution, which is impossible, so they will simply error out.
 This can be more subtle than you think.
 Solving `u'=-sqrt(u)` is